yadhukm07/human_detection/README.md

 PHASE  2: DATA SET PREPROCESSING AND ANNOTTATION

 --->for training the model required tf-record which is build from the dataset

+      ----img-->(img+xml)-->csv-->tf-record

---->This tf-record cna be made from the images through the following steps
+--->This tf-record can be made from the csv file which can be made through the following steps

    1--making all image to a standard resolution(1920*720)